Chinese, Turkmen presidents hold talks, elevating ties to comprehensive strategic partnership - ExBulletin

 Chinese, Turkmen presidents hold talks, elevating ties to comprehensive strategic partnership

-Chinese President Xi Jinping holds a welcoming ceremony for visiting Turkmen President Serdar Berdimuhamedov ahead of their talks at the Great Hall of the People in Beijing, capital of China, Jan.

-Chinese President Xi Jinping held talks with visiting Turkmen President Serdar Berdimuhamedov in Beijing on Friday, and the two heads of state announced the elevation of China-Turkmen relations to a comprehensive strategic partnership.
+BEIJING (Reuters) – Chinese President Xi Jinping held talks in Beijing with visiting Turkmen President Serdar Berdimuhamedov on Friday, and the two heads of state announced the elevation of China-Turkmenistan relations to a comprehensive strategic partnership.

-Chinese President Xi Jinping holds a welcoming ceremony for visiting Turkmen President Serdar Berdimuhamedov ahead of their talks at the Great Hall of the People in Beijing, capital of China, Jan.

-Chinese President Xi Jinping holds a welcoming ceremony for visiting Turkmen President Serdar Berdimuhamedov ahead of their talks at the Great Hall of the People in Beijing, capital of China, Jan.
+Noting that this is President Berdimuhamedov’s first visit to China since taking office, and that Friday also marks the 31st anniversary of the establishment of diplomatic relations between China and Turkmenistan, Xi said that It was very important for the two countries to draw up comprehensive plans for the future development of bilateral relations and jointly announce the elevation of bilateral ties.

+The visions, goals and interests that China and Turkmenistan share mean that the two sides should work together on the path of development and rejuvenation to leverage complementary advantages, tap into cooperation potential and achieve common development, Xi said.

 |